Elmer Wilhoite

 Elmer Ellsworth Wilhoite (May 3, 1930 – August 19, 2008) was an American football player and boxer.
 He played college football for the USC Trojans and was a consensus selection at the guard position on the 1952 College Football All-America Team.

 Early years

 Wilhoite was born in Merced County, California, in 1930.
 He attended Merced High School.
-He was a star athlete in the shot put while in high school, throwing the 12-pound shot 56 feet, 6 inches, breaking a high school athletic record set by Bob Mathias.
+He was a star athlete in the shot put during high school, throwing the 12-pound shot 56 feet, 6 inches, breaking a high school athletic record set by Bob Mathias.

 USC

 Whilhoite enrolled at the University of Southern California and, while there, played at the guard position on the USC football team in 1951 and 1952.
 In the UCLA–USC rivalry in 1952, both teams were undefeated and untied and played for a spot in the 1953 Rose Bowl.
 Wilhoite set up the game-winning touchdown when he intercepted a Paul Cameron pass and returned it 72 yards to UCLA's eight-yard line.
 The Trojans won the 1953 Rose Bowl by a 7–0 score over Wisconsin, and Wilhoite was a consensus selection for the 1952 College Football All-America Team.